Estimote/Android-Mirror-SDK/README.md

 * *Building Mirror experience based on mobile SDKs* - you can start prototyping your first Mirror application, using only mobile Display SDK.
 There is no need to upload any code or resources upfront to the Mirror.

 * *Pre-defined views* - No need to design your first Mirror app view.
 Android Mirror SDK lets you define customized screens based on pre-defined views; All you need to do is to declare basic styling and data content.

-* *Display rules based on proximity* - You can easily take control over Mirror-plugged screen with display rules.
-Building on top of screen proximity conditions i.e. when you're nearby the screen, you can define different screen behavior.

 * *Feedback from Mirror screen to mobile* - Whenever any display action has been triggered, your mobile app is being notified about it.
 You can handle successful screen change and perform further actions with your mobile app.